bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `nextNode()` method steps are to return the result of [traversing](https://dom.spec.whatwg.org/#concept-nodeiterator-traverse) with [this](https://webidl.spec.whatwg.org/#this) and next.

-[NodeIterator/previousNode](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator/previousNode "The NodeIterator.previousNode() method returns the previous node in the set represented by the NodeIterator and moves the position of the iterator backwards within the set.")
+[NodeIterator/previousNode](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator/previousNode 'The NodeIterator.previousNode() method returns the previous node in the set represented by the NodeIterator and moves the position of the iterator backwards within the set.')

 In all current engines.